Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: Discussions and outlooks

-Besides, the intuition of holographic duality can be expanded to other kinds of symmetries, which should provide additional 1d gapped phases after topological Wick rotation (e.g. think of replacing the bulk phase of figure \ref{fig:enriched_category} by the Levin-Wen model \cite{LW05}, which should give non-invertible fusion category symmetries).
-Since there are already some constructions of the general 1d lattice models with arbitrary fusion category symmetries \cite{Ina22, LDOV21}, we would like to find the enriched category that describes a specific phase at a time.
+Then one can try to replace the holographic bulk phase of figure \ref{fig:enriched_category} by the Levin-Wen model \cite{LW05}, which should give interesting fusion category symmetries).
+Actually, there are already constructions of the general 1d lattice models with arbitrary fusion category symmetries \cite{Ina22}.
+The generalization of our construction using quantum current is given recently in \cite{LZ24}.

-One can also start another way around, to first pick a special lattice model like the Haldane chain \cite{Hal83} or AKLT model \cite{AKLT87}, then try to find the categorical descriptions of their phases.
+One can also think of the fermionic cases, the starting point might be to think of the fermion condensation\cite{WW17} in $2$d topological order $\FZ_1(\rep(G, z)) = \FZ_1(\rep(G))$ ($z \in G$ is the fermion parity).
+Different from the bosonic cases, an interchange between two topological excitations should have a non-trivial phase factor $-1$.

 Moreover, the enriched category description is valid in describing phase transition point \cite{KZ20, CJKYZ20}.
 It would be interesting to describe the phase transition points between 1d gapped quantum phases.
+In the clock model example, we roughly discuss the 'step-like' phase transition behavior (see Figure \ref{fig:Z_4}).
+The topological skeleton of phase transition points in partially symmetry breaking cases may be 'fused' in an interesting way to become the phase transition point of larger symmetry breaking subgroup.

-Except for giving the categorical descriptions of theses lattice models, there are other mysterious things to be explored.
-For example, how to understand the `boundary-bulk relation' in spacetime between the topological sectors of operators and the states after the topological Wick rotation?
-And how to interpret the `braidings' of operators in spacetime...?
-Since our work is an example of the $n$+1D gauge theory with gapped boundaries that maps to nD gapped quantum liquid with global symmetries, we want to see more works that fulfill the territory of holographic duality, especially in the realm of high energy physics.
-We should even look for a theory unifying both AdS/CFT dualities and the holographic dualities.
+More generally, since our work is an example of the $n$+1D gauge theory with gapped boundaries that maps to nD gapped quantum liquid with global symmetries, we want to see more works that fulfill the territory of holographic duality, especially in the realm of high energy physics.
+We should even look for a theory unifying both AdS/CFT dualities and the holographic dualities in condensed matter.
 For the adventurers, there is still a continent to be discovered.